Wire strike protection system

-The wire strike protection system (WSPS) is a mechanical wire cutter designed to mitigate the risk of wire strikes whilst flying helicopters at low-level.
+The wire strike protection system (WSPS) is a mechanical wire cutter designed to mitigate the risk of wire strikes while flying helicopters at low level.

 History

-During the six-year period covering calendar years 1974 through 1979, wire strike accidents accounted for a significant share of United States Army Aviation peacetime mishaps, accounting for 8% of aircraft damage, 6% of aircraft-related injuries, and 16% of aircraft-related fatalities.
-Over a similar period covering the ten years between 1970 and 1979, 208 civil helicopters were involved in wire strike accidents.
-Of these, 88 were destroyed (42%) and 37 (11%) of the 331 people involved were killed.
-The most common cause of civil helicopter aerial accidents between 1975 and 1977 was striking wires and poles.
+Between 1974 and 1979 wire strike accidents accounted for 8% of United States Army Aviation aircraft damage, 6% of aircraft-related injuries, and 16% of aircraft-related fatalities.
+For the ten years from 1970, 208 civil helicopters were also involved in wire strike accidents; 88 were destroyed (42%) and 37 (11%) of the 331 people involved were killed.
+The commonest cause of civil helicopter aerial accidents between 1975 and 1977 was striking wires and poles.

 Bristol Aerospace developed a WSPS qualified for the Bell OH-58 Kiowa under contract to the Canadian Armed Forces in May 1979.
-Nelson Chan is credited with inventing WSPS, according to the patents granted in 1980.
+Nelson Chan invented WSPS, and was granted patents in 1980.
 Bristol staged a series of 52 tests of the WSPS by mounting it on the fuselage of a wrecked Kiowa; the fuselage was loaded onto a flatbed truck and driven into wires at speeds ranging from 15 to 60 mph, yaw angles ranging from 0 to 45°, and a variety of cables that were typically used in overhead power and telecommunication transmission lines, including a 3/8 in 7-strand steel cable with a tensile strength exceeding 10000 lb.

 Because the Bristol testing did not determine the effectiveness of the lower fuselage-mounted cutter, and was a ground-based test that did not evaluate how a wire strike with the cutter would affect aircraft attitude during flight, the United States Army Research Laboratory conducted supplemental pendulum swing tests at the Impact Dynamics Research Facility located at Langley Research Center with a Kiowa in October 1979.
 An additional deflector to protect the skids, landing gear, and tail boom (including the rotor and vertical stabilizer) was also tested, but was found to be ineffective.

 During the Langley tests, an OH-58 was attached to the end of a 196 ft long cable, pulled back, and released to swing through wires mounted horizontally at a height of approximately 22 ft.
 Similar pendulum tests were subsequently performed at Langley for Bell UH-1H and AH-1S helicopters in 1981 and 1982.